Fares, payment structure, journey planning

 Fare concessions

 We provide targeted concession schemes to keep fares affordable for select groups of commuters, including lower-wage workers, persons with disabilities, seniors, full-time national servicemen (NSF) and students.
-These commuters enjoy per journey fares that are up to 70 per cent lower than standard adult fares, or discounted monthly concession passes that provide unlimited bus and/or train rides.
-Children below 7 years old can also travel for free.
+These commuters enjoy per journey fares that are up to 70 per cent lower than standard adult fares, or discounted monthly concession passes that provide unlimited bus and train rides.
+Children below 7 years old can travel for free.

 Learn more about the fare concessions.

-Morning pre-peak fares
+Morning pre-peak scheme

 Commuters can save up to 50 cents when they tap in before 7.45am at any rail station on weekdays (except Public Holidays).
 This scheme, introduced in December 2017, encourages more commuters to travel before the morning peak hours to spread out the passenger load.

-Learn more about the morning pre-peak fares.
+Learn more about the morning pre-peak fares scheme.

 Travel Smart Journeys